Thulani Serero: Vitesse

 On 14 June 2017, fellow Eredivisie club Vitesse announced the signing of Serero on a three-year deal.

+Al Jazira

+In August 2019, Serero joined Emirati club Al Jazira.
+He contributed to his club's league title in the 2020–21 season, in which he also achieved the Best Foreign Player award.

+Khor Fakkan

+On 12 September 2023, Serero signed for fellow Emirati club Khor Fakkan.

 International career

 Serero has played for the South Africa U-20 team.
 He earned his first cap for South Africa on 9 February 2011.
 He came on as a second-half substitute in a friendly against Kenya.
 He scored his first Bafana Bafana goal against Swaziland in a non-friendly match ahead of the 2010 FIFA World Cup.

 He was released from the national team squad due to disciplinary reasons the day before their 2014 World Cup qualification group match against Botswana on 7 September 2013.
 According to Gordon Igesund, Serero had allegedly stated to the team doctor that he did not want to play in the match in order to avoid risking an injury ahead of an upcoming UEFA Champions League game for his club.
 Serero disputed these claims, stating that he was genuinely injured and therefore wary about participating in the game.

 On 15 November 2014, Serero scored his first goal for the South African senior team in a 2015 Africa Cup of Nations qualification match against Sudan, scoring in the 37th minute of the 2–1 win at home, thus helping his team secure a berth in the final tournament held in Equatorial Guinea the next year.

 Having contributed to his team's placement for the final tournament, Serero was cut from the 23-man selection to represent South Africa in the final tournament under head coach Ephraim Mashaba, having been called up for the 34-man provisional squad prior.

 He was recalled to the national team in November 2018.